kesondrakey/kesondrakey.github.io/test.md

 <p>Kesondra Key, a student in the Environmental Science PhD program, is investigating drought signals by analyzing plant responses to aridity, utilizing eddy covariance data from a multitude of US towers.
 Key manages data operations for the DISES project.
 Her role includes the collection, quality assurance, processing, and preparation of data for the eventual submission to AmeriFlux and Fluxnet.
 She is responsible for ensuring accurate data capture, efficient processing workflows, and adherence to the data standards required by these networks</p>

-<p>Dr. Barnes's work in scaling up this research involves the use of remote sensing to extend observations from the local scale of individual research sites to broader, more comprehensive forest landscapes, aiming to provide scalable solutions for environmental challenges faced worldwide.</p>
+<p>Dr. Barnes's work in scaling up this research involves the use of remote sensing to extend observations from the local scale of individual research sites to broader, more comprehensive landscapes, aiming to provide scalable solutions for environmental challenges.</p>
 				<ul class="actions">
 					<li><a href="https://scholar.google.com/citations?user=0PxF8zAAAAAJ&hl=en" class="button">Learn more</a></li>
 				</ul>